droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 >
 > - All solid objects in the Material Plane, such as furniture and walls, have a translucent, semi-intangible reflection in the Ethereal Plane.
 Moving the object in the Ethereal Plane moves the object in the Material Plane as well.
 > - Walls and other solid objects reflected in the Ethereal Plane provide light obscurement and half-cover to creatures behind them.
 A creature in the Ethereal Plane can move through those reflections as if they were difficult terrain, but take 5 (1d10) force damage if it ends its turn inside an object.
-> - A creature in the Ethereal Plane gains a fly (hover) speed equal to its normal speed.
+> - The Ethereal Plane has [Subjective Gravity](https://2e.aonprd.com/Traits.aspx?ID=705) feature.
 >
-> In addition, incorporeal creatures such as **ghosts** or **specters** become corporeal while in the Ethereal Plane, and lose any damage resistances to acid, cold, fire, lightning, thunder, bludgeoning, piercing, or slashing damage.
+> In addition, incorporeal creatures such as **ghosts** or **specters** become corporeal while in the Ethereal Plane.
 (These creatures can still pass through the ghostly reflections of objects in the Ethereal Plane, like any other creature.)
 ## H8b.
 The Restoration Ritual
 After a few moments have passed, the players hear a teenaged girl's voice behind them, joyous and triumphant as it exclaims, "*Victor!*"

-The voice belongs to the **specter** of the sixteen-year-old Stella Wachter, who floats down to the players from ten feet above the ground.
+The voice belongs to the **[Weak Ghost Commoner](https://2e.aonprd.com/Monsters.aspx?ID=3007)** of the sixteen-year-old Stella Wachter, who floats down to the players from ten feet above the ground.
 Stella appears largely as she does in life, though her body is translucent and her legs below the knees have begun to fade into mist.

 > [!profile]+ **Profile: Stella Wachter**
 > **Roleplaying Information.**